-Electric Transmission - IPL and WPL do not own electric transmission assets and currently receive electric transmission services from ITC and ATC, respectively.
+Electric Transmission - IPL and WPL do not own electric transmission assets and currently receive transmission services from ITC and ATC, respectively.
 ITC and ATC are independent, for-profit, transmission-only companies and are transmission-owning members of the MISO Regional Transmission Organization, Midwest Reliability Organization and Reliability First Corporation Regional Entities.
 The annual transmission service rates that ITC or ATC charges their customers are calculated each calendar year using a FERC-approved cost of service formula rate.
 As a result, ITC and ATC can implement new rates each calendar year without filing a request with FERC.
 However, new rates are subject to challenge by either FERC or customers.
 If the rates proposed by ITC or ATC are determined by FERC to be unjust or unreasonable, or another mechanism is determined by FERC to be just and reasonable, ITC's or ATC's rates would change accordingly.
-Refer to Note 1(g) for discussion of a transmission cost rider utilized by IPL for recovery of its electric transmission service expense, which is recovered from its retail electric customers through changes in base rates determined during periodic rate proceedings.
+Refer to Note 1(g) for discussion of a transmission cost rider utilized by IPL for recovery of its electric transmission service expense, and discussion of WPL's electric transmission service expense, which is recovered from its retail electric customers through changes in base rates determined during periodic rate proceedings.
+Refer to Note 17(h) for discussion of MISO transmission owner return on equity complaints.